 Factors that slow blood flow in the legs may promote clotting.
 People can develop a DVT or pulmonary emboli after sitting still on long flights or after immobilization of the leg in a cast, or after prolonged bed rest without moving the legs.
 Other factors associated with DVT or pulmonary embolism include cancer, previous surgery, a broken leg or hip, and genetic conditions affecting the blood cells that increase the chance of blood clot formation.

 Symptoms and Complications

 The symptoms of pulmonary embolism can be mild or severe.
+People with other health conditions such as chronic obstructive pulmonary disease (COPD) or coronary artery disease (CAD) may experience more severe symptoms.
 Some people have many small emboli that can only be detected by special X-ray techniques.
 A serious blockage, however, can lead to severe breathing difficulty or death.

 Symptoms of pulmonary embolism appear suddenly and include:

 - shortness of breath, rapid breathing, or wheezing

 In older people, pulmonary embolism may appear first as confusion or reduced cognitive abilities.
 This can result from the heart suddenly being unable to deliver oxygen-rich blood to the brain and other parts of the body.